 Telemedicine is now essential to assure patients receive uninterrupted medical care during the COVID-19 pandemic.
-To support clinicians during this COVID-19 pandemic, the Telebehavioral Health Institute offers this primer on telehealth.
+To support clinicians during this COVID-19 pandemic, the Telebehavioral Health Institute offers this telehealth primer.

 Rules and regulations change rapidly.
 We understand the urgency you feel to provide care for your patients.
 Since it is so vital to stay abreast of these changes, we have collected this information so you have one reliable source.

-Each section receives regular updates, with linked articles, webinars and course options.
+Each teleheath primer section receives regular updates, with linked articles, webinars and course options.
 Check back regularly to keep up on the latest news.

 The definition of telehealth has broadened over the decades.
 As technology moves forward, the definition of telehealth shifts and changes, too.
 In a general sense, remote health services all fall under the broad telehealth definition, such as: